 The extra computations required in the parallel algorithm, beyond what the sequential algorithm would perform, are indeed considered part of the parallel overhead.

-An example of this is the bidirectional Gaussian elimination

 Efforts are typically made in parallel computing to minimize this overhead as much as possible.
 This can involve

 optimizing parallel algorithms,